everythingville/everythingville.github.io/planning.md

 - Add more music genres

 ## Gym
-- Dropdown shouldn't have anything selected by default, display div content should ask user to select option before continuing
 - Add randomize btn that accesses entire db
 - Print any exercise
 - Export exercises in rich text